Why End Malaria?

-• Malaria accounts for half of missed days in African schools.
-Healthy children can go to school and learn more effectively, ultimately impacting their ability to earn a living.2
+• Half of all missed school days in Africa are due to malaria.
+Healthy children can go to school and learn more effectively, ultimately impacting their ability to earn a living.

 • Keeping children healthy enables parents to go to work and reduce the need to spend their wages on malaria treatments and health care.

-BECAUSE ENDING MALARIA STIMULATES ECONOMIES
+ENDING MALARIA STIMULATES ECONOMIES

 • Malaria-free countries have 5x greater economic growth than countries with malaria.